hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 sbatch job_1.sbatch
 ```

-We should be able to see that we know have two `job_1.sbatch` scripts submitted when we use our `O2squeue`:
+We should be able to see that we now have two `job_1.sbatch` scripts submitted when we use our `O2squeue`:

 ```bash
 O2squeue